conduktor/conduktor-docs/docs/platform/get-started/installation/get-started/AWS_Marketplace.md

 The Conduktor Marketplace offering is the Community Edition.
 If you are interested in our enterprise offering then [contact us](https://conduktor.io/contact/demo?utm_source=docs&utm_medium=product) for a free demo.

 :::info
-While this guide will help you get started, you may need to make additional configurations to ensure your deployment is [production-ready](/platform/get-started/installation/hardware/#production-requirements).
+While this guide helps get you started, you may need to make additional configurations to ensure your deployment is [production-ready](../hardware.md#production-requirements) to meet your requirements.
 :::

 The template is designed for a speedy deployment, you'll be deployed in only a few clicks.
 You may however need to wait a few minutes for AWS to spin up the resources ☕.